Abu-Kowcher-Rmstu/demo-repo/readme.md

 ## git checkout branchName
-used for switching to a branch specified by the branchName. e.g., git checkout main
+used for switching to a branch specified by the branchName. e.g.,

+git checkout main

 it switches to main branch.
+# git push -u origin "branchname"
+to push commit in newly created branch .
+# git branch -d "branchname"
+used to delete a branch